RevealBi/Documentation/en/developer/java-sdk/api-reference-java.md

 <h2><a href="https://help.revealbi.io/en/developer/java-sdk/api/index.html" target="_blank" rel="noopener\">JAVA API Reference </a></h2>
-Here you will find technical information about Reveal SDK, specifically about the JAVA Server API.
+Here you will find technical information about Reveal SDK, specifically about the JAVA Web Server API.
 For the complete reference, please follow the <a href="https://help.revealbi.io/en/developer/java-sdk/api/index.html" target="_blank">link</a>.

 <h3>Most commonly used classes and interfaces</h3>